Jezla/CerebraUI/README.microservices.md

-# Open WebUI Microservices Architecture Deployment
+# CerebraUI Microservices Architecture Deployment

-Deploy Open WebUI as a flexible and scalable microservices architecture with frontend-backend separation.
+Deploy CerebraUI as a flexible and scalable microservices architecture with frontend-backend separation.

 ## Architecture Overview